Bobby Kimball

-Robert Troy Kimball (born March 29, 1947) is an American singer and songwriter best known as the original and longtime frontman of the rock band Toto from 1977 to 1984 and again from 1998 to 2008.
-Kimball has also performed as a solo artist and session singer.
+Robert Troy Kimball (born March 29, 1947) is an American singer best known as longtime frontman of the rock band Toto from 1977 to 1984 and again from 1998 to 2008.
+He has also performed as a solo artist and session singer.

 History

 Early life

-Kimball was born in Orange, Texas but raised in nearby Vinton, Louisiana.
+Kimball was born in Orange, Texas, but raised in nearby Vinton, Louisiana.
 (Vinton did not have a hospital.)
-He started singing as a child, dabbling on vocals and playing piano and acoustic guitar in a musical household throughout his youth - mostly covering and performing 1950s and 1960s R&B hits, 1800s Traditional Olde Tyme music; as well as rare local Swamp pop and Cajun folk songs, typical of Louisiana.
+He started singing as a child, dabbling on vocals and playing piano and acoustic guitar in a musical household throughout his youth, mostly covering and performing 1950s and 1960s R&B hits, 1800s traditional old-time music, and rare local swamp pop and Cajun folk songs typical of Louisiana.

-His parents were extremely supportive of his hobby of performing music and his musical talents; and devoted much interest in his opportunity to become a professional musician as full-time career by adulthood.
-He is of English, Cajun French, Welsh and Jewish ancestry.
-He graduated from McNeese State University in Lake Charles, Louisiana in 1969.
+His parents were extremely supportive of his musical talents, devoting themselves to his desire to become a full-time professional musician as an adult.
+He is of English, German, Irish, and Cajun French ancestry.
+He graduated from McNeese State University in Lake Charles, Louisiana, in 1969.

-Throughout the 1970s, Kimball performed as the vocalist in various New Orleans-area bands, including The Levee Band, which became Louisiana's LeRoux after Kimball left.
+Throughout the 1970s, Kimball performed as the vocalist in various New Orleans-area bands, including the Levee Band, which became Louisiana's LeRoux after Kimball left.